 What Is Grain-Fed Beef?

 Unlike grass-fed beef, grain-fed beef does not have any technical standard.
 Typically, all cows are born and spend the first portion of their lives in a pasture feeding on grass.
-After a certain period of time, which varies from farm to farm, they are then moved to a feedlot, also known as a concentrated animal feeding operation (CAFO) or factory farm, and rapidly fattened with an unnatural diet based on corn and soy.
+After a certain period of time, which varies from farm to farm, they are then moved to a feedlot, also known as a concentrated animal feeding operation (CAFO), or factory farm, and rapidly fattened with an unnatural diet based on corn and soy.
 To maximize growth, they are also often given drugs, such as antibiotics and growth hormones.
 From the feedlot, they are then slaughtered and turned into meat.

 Grass-fed beef usually contains much less total fat than grain-fed beef, meaning that gram for gram, grass-fed beef contains fewer calories.
 The amounts of specific fatty acids vary as well.

-Grass-fed beef contains up to five times as much as omega-3 than grain-fed beef.
+Grass-fed beef contains up to five times as much omega-3 as grain-fed beef.
 Omega-3 fatty acids help support dogs’ hearts, joints, coasts, skin, and immune systems.
 In addition, grass-fed beef contains about twice as much Conjugated Linoleic Acid (CLA) as grain-fed beef.
 CLA supports weight management and the development of lean muscle mass in dogs.

 Both grass- and grain-fed beef contain high amounts of nutrients, such as vitamin B12, B3, B6, iron, selenium, and zin.
 Grass-fed beef, however, generally contains higher amounts of certain nutrients.
 These include vitamin A, which supports optimal canine health, and vitamin E, which is a powerful antioxidant.
 Grass-fed beef tends to be richer in other antioxidants as well.